JSS95/dawiq/doc/source/user-guide/model.rst

         app.exec()
         app.quit()

+Below is the image of the resulting widget.
-Now, the widget and the model are synchronized.
-Try change the index and the editor data.
+Try change the model index and the editor data, and see if the data is stored and read correctly.

 .. figure:: ../_images/model-example.jpg
    :align: center